 To begin, future domestic semiconductor manufacturing will require growing the labor force from 190,000 employees in 2022 to 310,000 by 2032 to support the Leadership Scenario.
 This is a tall order as the semiconductor manufacturing industry is already understaffed by an estimated 13,000 workers with the largest gaps in engineering (7,000) and technicians and trades workers (4,000).
-Of the 120,000 estimated positions to be filled in the next 10 years, the areas of greatest need will be equipment technicians (26,000), assemblers and fabricators (20,000), and engineers (18,000) reflecting an expansion of manufacturing production relative to management.
+Of the 120,000 estimated positions to be filled in the next 10 years, the areas of greatest need will be equipment technicians (22,000), materials processing (17,000), and engineers (15,000), reflecting an expansion of manufacturing production relative to management.
 (See Exhibit 10).